ArnaoutLab/sentropy/README.md

 ```
 sentropy(counts_2b_1, counts_2b_2, similarity=S_2b, viewpoint=1, return_dataframe=True)
 ```
-we get a tuple of 2 elements, the first of which is a float representing the metacommunity Renyi divergence at viewpoint 1 (in this case, 1), and the second of which is a DataFrame containing Renyi divergences between pairs of subcommunities, in this case:
+we get a tuple of 2 elements, the first of which is a float representing the superset Renyi divergence at viewpoint 1 (in this case, 1), and the second of which is a DataFrame containing Renyi divergences between pairs of subcommunities, in this case:

 |                     |        subset_2b_3 |       subset_2b_4 |
 | :------------------ |           -------: |         --------: |